buaalsy2003/CarND-MPC-Project/README.md

 Eventually the weights of all components in the cost function were set in MPC.h as follows:
 * const int kd   = 1;
 * const int ka   = 10;
-* const int kds  = 400;
+* const int kds  = 800;
-* const int kas  = 1;
+* const int kas  = 10;

-To make the driving easier, the desired driving speed was set to 30.
-This can be changed to a higher value but the weights may need to be adjusted to handle the more fragile system.
+To make the driving easier, the desired driving speed was set to 75.
+This can be changed to a higher value but the model will become more sensitive to weights.
-* const double ref_v = 30;;
+* const double ref_v = 75;;

 # Latency
 In this simulator, the latency is 100 ms, which is 2 dt timesteps.
 We need consider the latency delays in order to keep the simulated vehicle in a predictable state.
 To do so, I added the constraints for the duration of latency.
 The actuations values of previous iteration were stored and applied for the duration of latency; this ensures that actuations are smooth, and optimal trajectory is calculated starting from time after the latency.